raksonibs/notes/docker/in_action.md

 saying that we have installed a target image and each image layer in its lineage.
 ■ Structuring images with layers enables layer reuse and saves bandwidth during distribution and storage space on your computer.

+- A host or container’s directory tree is created by a set of mount points that describe how to piece together one or more file systems.
+A volume is a mount point on the con- tainer’s directory tree where a portion of the host directory tree has been mounted.
+Most people are only minimally familiar with file systems and mount points and rarely customize them.
+- images are appropriate for packaging and distributing rel- atively static files like programs; volumes hold dynamic data or specializations.
+This distinction makes images reusable and data simple to share.
+This separation of rela- tively static and dynamic file space allows application or image authors to implement advanced patterns such as polymorphic and composable tools.
+-  The value of a database is defined by the data it con- tains.
+A database program always presents the same interface but takes on a wholly different value depending on the data that can be injected with a volume.
+The poly- morphic container pattern
+- More fundamentally, volumes enable the separation of application and host con- cerns.
+At some point an image will be loaded onto a host and a container created from it.
+Docker knows little about the host where it’s running and can only make assertions about what files should be available to a container.
+That means Docker alone has no way to take advantage of host-specific facilities like mounted network storage or mixed spin- ning and solid-state hard drives.
+But a user with knowledge of the host can use volumes to map directories in a container to appropriate storage on that host.
+-
+There are two types of volume.
+Every volume is a mount point on the container direc- tory tree to a location on the host directory tree, but the types differ in where that location is on the host.
+The first type of volume is a bind mount.
+Bind mount volumes use any user-specified directory or file on the host operating system.
+The second type is a managed volume.
+Managed volumes use locations that are created by the Docker daemon in space controlled by the daemon, called Docker managed space.
+- you used the -v option and a location map to create the bind mount volume.
+The map is delimited with a colon (as is common with Linux-style command-line tools).
+The map key (the path before the colon) is the absolute path of a location on the host file system, and the value (the path after the colon) is the loca- tion where it should be mounted inside the container.
+You must specify locations with absolute paths.
+- Managed volumes are different from bind mount volumes because the Docker dae- mon creates managed volumes in a portion of the host’s file system that’s owned by Docker, as shown in figure 4.5.
+Using managed volumes is a method of decoupling volumes from specialized locations on the file system.
+- The flag --volumes-from can be set multiple times to specify multiple source containers.
+- uppose you wanted to update your database software (use a new image).
+If your database container writes its state to a volume and that volume was defined by a vol- ume container, the migration would be as simple as shutting down the original data- base container and starting the new one with the volume container as a volume source.
+Backup and restore operations could be handled similarly.
+This, of course, assumes that the new database software is able to read the storage format of the old software, and it looks for the data at the same location.
+-
+Volume containers are most useful when you control and are able to standardize on mount point naming conventions.
+- ■ Volumes allow containers to share files with the host or other containers.
+■ Volumes are parts of the host file system that Docker mounts into containers at specified locations.
+■ There are two types of volumes: Docker-managed volumes that are located in the Docker part of the host file system and bind mount volumes that are located anywhere on the host file system.
+■ Volumes have life cycles that are independent of any specific container, but a user can only reference Docker-managed volumes with a container handle.
+The orphan volume problem can make disk space difficult to recover.
+Use the -v option on docker rm to avoid the problem.
+The volume container pattern is useful for keeping your volumes organized and avoiding the orphan volume problem.
+The data-packed volume container pattern is useful for distributing static con- tent for other containers.
+The polymorphic container pattern is a way to compose minimal functional components and maximize reuse.
+- these images include multiple ONBUILD triggers, which should be all you need to bootstrap most applications.
+The build will COPY a requirements.txt file, RUN pip install on said file, and then copy the current directory into /usr/src/app.
+- In other words, the onbuild version of the image includes helpers that automate the boring parts of getting an app running.
+Rather than doing these tasks manually (or scripting these tasks), these images do that work for you.
+We now have all the ingredients to create our own image - a functioning web app and a base image.
+How are we going to do that?
+The answer is - using a Dockerfile.
+-The bridge network is the network in which containers are run by default.
+So that means that when I ran the ES container, it was running in this bridge network.
+-